 Some 3 percent of all Romanians played slot machines last year, taking the market’s value to approximately EUR 400 million, up from EUR 300 million in 2010, according to Romslot, the Romanian Slot Operators’ Association.

-Out of this, about 15 percent represented operators’ revenues, said Dan Iliovici, Romslot’s president, in a press conference last week.
+Out of this, about 15 percent represented operators’ revenues, said Dan Iliovici, Romslot’s president, in a press conference this week.

 The National Lottery was the most popular form of gambling last year (20 percent of Romanians played), followed by sports betting (6 percent), bingo (4 percent), card games (3 percent), online games (3 percent) and slot machines (3 percent).